 Meetings of the Association

-Section 2.
-A special meeting may be held at any time and place at the call of the President, the vote of the Council, or upon the written request of twenty Members given to the Secretary.
-The object for which the special meeting is called shall be provided to the Members in the notice for such meeting.
+Section 7.3.
+A special meeting of Members may be held at any time and place at the call of the President, the vote of the Council, or upon the written request of twenty Members that has been delivered to the President.
+Notice of a special meeting must be made to all Members no less than 72 hours prior to the meeting.
+At the discretion of the President, the special meeting may be held online or by other electronic means.
+The purposes for which the special meeting is to be held shall be specified by the President in an agenda that is made available to Members at the time the meeting is announced.

-Section 3.
-Notice of all meetings shall be given in writing to each Member at least three weeks before each meeting.
-Such notice shall state the place, date and hour thereof, and the purposes for which the meeting is to be held.
-Such notice shall be given through AFO Afield or other newsletter or publication of the Association and sent to members through e-mail or other electronic means.
-Whenever any notice is required to be given by law, by the Articles of Organization or by these By-Laws, no such notice need be given if a written waiver of notice, executed before or after the meeting by the member or his/her attorney thereunto duly authorized, is filed with the records of the meeting.
+Section 7.4.
+Whenever any notice of a meeting is required to be given by law, by the Articles of Organization or by these Bylaws, no such notice need be given if a written waiver of notice, executed before or after the meeting by the Member or such Member’s attorney thereunto duly authorized, is filed with the records of the meeting.

 Meetings of the Council

-Section 1.
-The Council shall meet in an Annual Council meeting within two days prior to each Annual Membership Meeting (or special meeting in lieu thereof), and may meet at such other times as the President or three members of the Council may request.
-Each meeting shall convene on the call of the Secretary, and no meeting shall be convened until all members have been polled regarding availability.
-Notice shall be given to each Council member by e-mail (or other electronic means deemed appropriate by the Council) at least seven (7) days before the meeting.
-Notice need not be given to any Council member if a written waiver of notice, executed by him/her before or after the meeting, is filed with the records of the meeting, or to any Council member who attends the meeting without protesting prior thereto or at its commencement the lack of notice to her/him.
-A notice or waiver of notice of the Council meeting need to specify the purposes of the meeting.
+Notice of a Council meeting must be given to each Councilor by e-mail or other electronic means deemed appropriate by the Council at least seven days prior to the meeting.
+Notice need not be given to any Councilor if a written waiver of notice, submitted by such Councilor before or after the meeting, is filed with the records of the meeting, or to any Councilor who attends the meeting without protesting prior thereto or at its commencement the lack of notice to them.
+A notice or waiver of notice of the Council meeting will specify the purposes of the meeting.

-Section 4.
-Members of the Council, or of any committee designated thereby, may participate in a meeting of such order or committee by means of a conference, telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other simultaneously; participation by such means shall constitute presence in person at a meeting.
+Section 8.2.
+Members of the Council, or of any committee designated thereby, may meet in person, by telephone, online, or some combination thereof, provided that all persons participating in the meeting can hear, and be heard by, other participants.
+Participation by such means shall constitute attendance by a Councilor at a meeting.

 Execution of Papers